Bruin-Dev/Intelygenz/docs/SYSTEM_OVERVIEW.md

 In this microservice are defined a series of scales and thresholds, the function of this will be to check if there is loss of packages, latencies or jitter measurements that exceed the thresholds defined.

-In case the thresholds are exceeded, it will communicate with the notifier service to send a notification by email and slack, by means of which it will warn of the problems detected on a specific edge.
+In case the thresholds are exceeded, it will communicate with the notifier service to send a notification by email and the notifications service to send a notification by slack, by means of which it will warn of the problems detected on a specific edge.

 This microservice also communicates with the bruin-bridge microservice to create tickets or add notes to an existing one, including in this information about the routers for which a problem is detected.